lukewhrit/spacebin/readme.md

 ## License

-Spacebin is licensed under the GNU General Public License v3.
-A copy of this license can be found in markdown format in [LICENSE.md](LICENSE.md).
+Spacebin is licensed under the 3-Clause "New" or "Revised" BSD License.
+A copy of this license can be found in markdown format within the [`license.md`](license.md) file.